ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/create-and-use-a-container.md

 @Rezolver.Configuration.InjectEnumerables configuration when it configures an @Rezolver.ITargetContainer.
-This configuration is actually applied to all instances of @Rezolver.TargetContainer by default (via the @Rezolver.TargetContainer.DefaultConfig configuration collection) - but you can also control whether enumerable injection is enabled without having to remove the configuration from that collection.
+This configuration is actually applied to all instances of @Rezolver.TargetContainer by default (via the @Rezolver.TargetContainer.DefaultConfig configuration collection) - but you can also control whether enumerable injection is enabled without having to remove the configuration from that collection, [as is shown in the last enumerable example](enumerables.md#disabling-enumerable-injection).

-This is where the Options API comes in (see the @Rezolver.OptionsTargetContainerExtensions class) - which enables you to get and set options values in an @Rezolver.ITargetContainer which then control certain behaviours.
-In the case of enumerable injection, the aforementioned configuration object reads the @Rezolver.Options.EnumerableInjection option from the target container it is configuring and, if it evaluates to `false`, then it doesn't enable enumerable injection.

-This might sound complicated, but if you read the

-Equally, Rezolver's support for [member injection](constructor-injection/member-injection.md) can be controlled container-wide by attaching a @Rezolver.Behaviours.DefaultMemberBinding to the container when it is created.

-> [!TIP]
-> At the moment, the functionality that's controlled by these behaviours is limited, but it will increase
-> over time as new features are added and as other functionality is reimplemented to take advantage of them.

-The various types of target container and container have constructors which accept optional behaviours, as shown in the following lists:

-*Target Container Behaviours*

-- <xref:Rezolver.TargetContainer.%23ctor(Rezolver.ITargetContainerBehaviour)>
-- <xref:Rezolver.OverridingTargetContainer.%23ctor(Rezolver.ITargetContainer,Rezolver.ITargetContainerBehaviour)>

-*Container Behaviours*

-- <xref:Rezolver.Container.%23ctor(Rezolver.ITargetContainer,Rezolver.IContainerBehaviour)>
-- <xref:Rezolver.ScopedContainer.%23ctor(Rezolver.ITargetContainer,Rezolver.IContainerBehaviour)>
-- <xref:Rezolver.OverridingContainer.%23ctor(Rezolver.IContainer,Rezolver.ITargetContainer,Rezolver.IContainerBehaviour)>

-If you look at these constructors, you'll notice that in all cases the behaviour parameters are optional - this is because Rezolver has *default* behaviours that it uses for these types if no specific behaviour is passed on construction, and these can all be found in the @Rezolver.GlobalBehaviours class.

-Briefly, these are all instances of special behaviour classes which are collections of other behaviours:

-- **@Rezolver.GlobalBehaviours.TargetContainerBehaviour** - A @Rezolver.TargetContainerBehaviourCollection with zero
-or more @Rezolver.ITargetContainerBehaviour objects which will be attached to all @Rezolver.TargetContainer and @Rezolver.OverridingTargetContainer objects by default
-- **@Rezolver.GlobalBehaviours.ContainerBehaviour** - A @Rezolver.ContainerBehaviourCollection with zero or more
-@Rezolver.IContainerBehaviour objects which will be attached to all @Rezolver.Container objects by default (including derived types; except @Rezolver.OverridingTargetContainer, which gets its own global behaviour)
-- **@Rezolver.GlobalBehaviours.OverridingContainerBehaviour** - Same as above, but this is specifically for
-@Rezolver.OverridingContainer, because some of its behaviours are typically inherited from the container that it is overriding.

-These collections can be modified (add/remove/replace/clear) at any stage of the application's lifetime, and they will take effect the next time a new container or target container is created.

-There is much more to be covered about behaviours in the future.
-For now - use them where this guide shows you can, and if you think you need to use them for something you want to achieve then open an issue on Github.
+There is much more to be covered about configuration and options.
+For now - use them where this guide shows you can (e.g. to [control contravariance](contravariance.md#disabling-contravariance-advanced) or [member binding behaviour](constructor-injection/member-injection.md) etc), and if you want to be able to control something else this way, and can't, then just open an issue on Github.

 * * *